quantalogic/quantalogic/examples/finance_advanced_analysis/template.md

-The generated article should be well-structured and well-researched, including a detailed analysis of the market, technical analysis, market sentiment, news analysis, and price projections. it should be written in a professional tone and include all the parts and reflexions of the expert crypto analyst.
+The generated article should be well-structured and well-researched, including a detailed analysis of the market, technical analysis, market sentiment, news analysis, and price projections. it should be written in a professional tone and include all the parts and reflexions of the expert index finance analyst.